dougpark/64zbit.com_pelican/content/Raspberry Pi as Flask Server.md

 Date: 2022-01-05 18:30
 Category: Tech
 Tags: programming, Pi
 Summary: I created an Air Quality Index gadget made from a Raspberry Pi Zero W with a tiny OLED screen from Adafruit.
 It shows the AQI from my local PurpleAir sensor.
-I created a Flask webserver on the Pi so I could remotly see the AQI and change the PurpleAir sensor ID.
+I created a Flask web server on the Pi so I could remotely see the AQI and change the PurpleAir sensor ID.

 I created an Air Quality Index gadget made from a Raspberry Pi Zero W with a tiny OLED screen from Adafruit.
 It shows the AQI from my local PurpleAir sensor.

-I created a Flask webserver on the Pi so I could remotly see the AQI and change the PurpleAir sensor ID.
+I created a Flask web server on the Pi so I could remotely see the AQI and change the PurpleAir sensor ID.